angeidheal/gaelic-dictionary/README.md

 - Material-UI for the component library
 - Howler.js for audio playback
-- MongoDB for the database
+- React for the framework
-- React and Express for the framework
+- GitHub Pages for hosting